akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    ![](images/github.png)

-4.Run following command to change the present directory to newly cloned repository.
+4.Run the following command to change the present directory to a newly cloned repository.
 Run **ls** to review the content of the repository.

        cd Ignite2019VMSS-HOL

    ![](images/gitcontent.png)

-5.This repository contains the ARM template & Parameter file which will provision a Virtual Machine Scale set and deploy application on it.
-You can review by template files by browsing https://github.com/asinn826/Ignite2019VMSS-HOL in a seprate browser tab.
+5.This repository contains the ARM template & Parameter file which will provision a Virtual Machine Scale set and deploy an application on it.
+You can review by template files by browsing https://github.com/asinn826/Ignite2019VMSS-HOL in a separate browser tab.

 6.Now, You'll need to edit the **azuredeploy.parameters.json** to provide your deployment specific values.
 Run the following command to open the parameters file in Visual Studio code.
 Please ensure to modify the **vmssName** and **adminSshKey** values in the parameters file.